shguan10/cat_coop/README.md

 We used the Cityscapes dataset, which can be found [here](https://www.cityscapes-dataset.com/).
 1. Create a Cityscapes account.
-2. From the [download link](https://www.cityscapes-dataset.com/downloads/), download the gtFine_trainvaltest.zip and leftImg8bit_trainvaltest.zip.
+2. [Download](https://www.cityscapes-dataset.com/downloads/) the gtFine_trainvaltest.zip and leftImg8bit_trainvaltest.zip.
 The former file contains the segmentation labels, and the latter contains the images.
 3. Create the folder ../Cityscapes
 4. Unzip the two files into ../Cityscapes.
 Contents of ../Cityscapes should be
      - gtFine